Our Airborne Demo Makes Space Solar Energy a Reality

 Our development plan has three stages: crawl, walk, run.

-Proof of concept: Completed with our airborne demonstration
+Proof of concept: Completed with our airborne power-beaming milestone

 Pilot: A low Earth orbit (LEO) pilot in 2028 that demonstrates the full system in space